Investors today are choosing stocks and investments that align with their values – not just their wallets.

 This ETF fund specifically addresses businesses that use thermal coal reserves, non-metallurgical reserves, chemical byproducts, conventional oil, natural gas reserves, shale gas reserves, and oil and gas reserves – and removes them from any investment portfolio.

-With an estimated 3.5-year growth of over 18% and almost 500 holders, this fund could be an excellent investment for conscious individuals.
+With an estimated 3.5-year growth of over 18% and almost 500 holders, these SRI mutual funds could be an excellent investment for conscious individuals.
 After extensive analysis by FactSet, First Call, and Reuters, results show this fund will grow in the upcoming years.

 As an added plus, Morningstar has awarded this ETF fund with 5 out of 5 stars and three sustainability awards.